Shared Research Facilities and Equipment

 Chapel Hill

-The Hooker Imaging Core (HIC) is an open core providing standard and advanced light microscopy and image processing resources, including live cell/tissue, confocal and super resolution.
-Assistance is provided to enable users to acquire images from samples they have prepared.
-The HIC’s flagship confocal the Zeiss 880 has been upgraded with the Airyscan sensor to give users the extra resolution and sensitivity for those challenging samples.
-The HIC also has a newly installed upright Zeiss 800, to go along with a Fluoview 1000 and Zeiss 510 confocal.
-In addition to confocals the HIC has systems for long-term live cell imaging (VivaView), high content image screening (GE IN Cell Analyzer 2200) and wide field systems for color and fluorescence imaging.
-Training and other assistance will be provided by the core co-directors.
-The Faculty Advisor is Dr. Jim Bear.
+The Hooker Imaging Core (HIC) is an open core providing standard and advanced light microscopy, electron microscopy, and image processing resources, including live cell/tissue, confocal and super resolution.
+Assistance is provided to enable users to acquire images from samples they have prepared and provides electron microscopy sample preparation services.
+The HIC’s flagship confocal systems are a Leica STELLARIS 8 FALCON STED with White Light Laser for broad spectral range, fluorescence lifetime imaging and STED super-resolution, a Zeiss LSM 880 with Airyscan FAST for extra resolution, sensitivity and speed and an upright Zeiss 800 confocal.
+Additionaly, the HIC has systems for long-term live cell imaging (VivaView), high content image screening (GE IN Cell Analyzer 2200), automated slide scanning (Evident Scientific VS-200), and wide field systems for color and fluorescence imaging.
+Training and other assistance will be provided by the core staff.
+The Faculty Advisor is Dr. Stephanie Gupton.

 More information/services:

-Microscopy; microscope; imaging; light; image; processing; laser scanning; confocal; live cell; tissue; colocalization; fluorescence; FRAP; FRET; photoactivation; 3D; volume render; deconvolution; time lapse; montage; stereo; high-content screening
+Microscopy; microscope; imaging; light; image; processing; laser scanning; confocal; live cell; tissue; colocalization; fluorescence; FRAP; FRET; photoactivation; 3D; volume render; deconvolution; time lapse; montage; stereo; high-content screening; electron microscopy; TEM; negative stain

 • Imaging & Microdissection